OutSystems/docs-odc/src/eap/manage-users.md

 Once a Technical user logs into the portal, they can:

-* Access all the IT users
+* Access all developer or administrative users
 * Invite other users by sending them an email
     * When the user receives email, they click on the link
     * Users set their name and password and complete their profile